Frequently asked questions on the legal issues relating to bank holidays

 Most workers on zero hours contracts are entitled to holiday pay based on the number of hours they work.
 Where hours of work are variable it may be difficult to work out this entitlement.
 Recent case law has changed the way zero hours workers’ holiday is calculated.

 Historically, to calculate a zero hours worker’s holiday entitlement, employers multiplied the number of hours worked by 12.07%.
-This percentage was in accordance with an Acas booklet ‘Holidays and holiday pay’ which advised how to for calculate the pay of casual workers.
-The percentage was based on taking the 5.6 weeks holiday, dividing it by 46.4 weeks (which is the number of weeks in a year minus 5.6 weeks).
+This percentage was based on taking the 5.6 weeks holiday, dividing it by 46.4 weeks (which is the number of weeks in a year minus 5.6 weeks).
 The statutory holiday entitlement of 5.6 weeks is therefore equal to 12.07% of normal total hours worked in a year.
 This method is no longer the best approach.

-Following the case of Harpur Trust v Brazel and UNISON, 2019 (see Recent case law below), workers with irregular hours or zero hours contracts patterns are entitled to a minimum of 28 days’ annual leave which should be paid at the rate of a normal week’s pay or, if pay is irregular, then the average payment for the preceding 12 weeks.
+Following the case of Harpur Trust v Brazel and UNISON, 2019, workers with irregular hours or zero hours contracts patterns are entitled to a minimum of 28 days’ annual leave which should be paid at the rate of a normal week’s pay or, if pay is irregular, then the average payment for the preceding 52 weeks (note that the former 12-week reference period increased to 52 weeks with effect from 6 April 2020).

 Zero hours contract and similar workers are therefore entitled to holiday pay at their usual hourly rate multiplied by 5.6.
 Any weeks in which no remuneration was payable are excluded from the 52-week average.